 Open/Visible: People have to be able to see that the land is actually being used or occupied.
 Adverse possession is deemed to be visible when it is so obvious that the true owner is presumed to have known about it.

 Continuous: Possession must be continuous for the requisite period of 15 years.
-In some cases, the court will THE LEGAL POINT Squatter’s rights: What it is and what it is not allow “tacking,” whereby a predecessor in your ownership had met the above elements but not for the entire 15 years.
+In some cases, the court will allow “tacking,” whereby a predecessor in your ownership had met the above elements but not for the entire 15 years.
 You can then “tack” onto that time and collectively meet the 15-year requirement.

 In the case of my friend and his tractor, simply cutting the grass would probably not be enough to prevail in court.
 The “exclusive” element is missing (i.e., he had not done anything to appropriate the property exclusively for himself).
 But suppose he had planted crops?
 Or built something on the land?
 Or fenced it off?
 That is the type of conduct that the court typically looks for in a case for adverse possession.